cspartalis/duth_WebProgramming/README.md

-# web_programming_duth_project
-My class project on "Web Programming" in Democritus University of Thrace
+# My class project on "Web Programming" in Democritus University of Thrace

+The aim of the project is to create a website using:
+* html5
+* css
+* php
+* javascript

+This website has to fulfill some standards like being css valid etc